 The Best Peak District Walks

-In the wild heart of England lies the Peak District: 550 square miles of dramatic hills, sweeping valleys, rivers, limestone gorges.
-In 1951, The Peaks - as it is known to those fortunate enough to live here - became the country's first National Park and has won the heart of all who visited.
-So much so that it has become more than just a National Park, in fact, many consider it a national treasure.
+In the wild heart of England lies the Peak District: 550 square miles of dramatic hills, sweeping valleys, rivers, and limestone gorges.
+In 1951, The Peaks - as it is known to those fortunate enough to live here - became the country's first National Park and has won the hearts of all who visited.

 Monsal Trail